Welcome to the AAanalysis documentation!

 AAanalysis is the interpretable middle layer between bioinformatics I/O and the downstream machine learning, explainable AI, and protein-design stack.
 It consumes upstream representations (sequences, embeddings, structures) and even competitor descriptor sets, runs them through its interpretable core (Part × Split × Scale · AAontology · CPP · ShapModel), and exposes the resulting features, explanations, and objectives to the standard ML / XAI / optimization tools.

-Explore the full interactive ecosystem map — per-category packages, the comparison matrix, and where AAanalysis sits in the protein-ML stack.
+Explore the full ecosystem map — per-category packages, the comparison matrix, and where AAanalysis sits in the protein-ML stack.
 Click the diagram to open it.

 Citation